 To honor the memory of Vito Volterra and Jacques Friedel, the Italian Physical Society (SIF), together with the Société Française de Physique (SFP), awards a prize for a physicist involved in some Italian-French collaboration, in recognition of distinguished work in Physics research carried out within the past 10 years.

-The prize is jointly established in 2016 by the two Societies with the aim to commemorate the two eminent scientists as well as to strengthen the relationship between the two Societies.
+The prize has been jointly established in 2016 by the two Societies with the aim to commemorate the two eminent scientists as well as to strengthen the relation- ship between the two Societies.
 The prize will be awarded on an annual basis and will be alternatively announced by the SIF and SFP, respectively.

 List of winners

 - Miriam Serena VITIELLO